Cooperw/CSU_CS_VNC/README.md

 I use chrome apps to ssh and vnc so that I can access everything with a chrome book but feel free to use any programs you like.
 When off campus I sometimes use Pulse Secure to establish a vpn with CSU.
 There are multiple other programs that will also work.
 The credentials for pulse secure are the same ones that you use for Canvas or Ram Web and I believe the address is "secure.colostate.edu".
+[Update] Pulse secure is now a two-auth setup, follow their directions to set up the mobile auth app.

 _*If your Username/eName isn't working, try COLOSTATE\eName_